Open Access Dissertation

 Two main conclusions that were drawn from this research are (1) without being aware of students' perceptions and motivations regarding performance character qualities, character educators may find it difficult to make learning relevant to students' understanding of performance character qualities; and (2) results of the correlations between students' perceptions of performance character qualities and their motivation for performance character qualities can be used to improve student orientations towards a particular performance character quality.
 It is recommended that urban schools develop and implement comprehensive character education programs that are designed to teach and instill performance character qualities in students.

 Stewart, Robin W., "An Examination Of The Perceptions And Motivations Of African American High School Students Regarding Performance Character Qualities For Future Success" (2012).
 Wayne State University Dissertations.
-Paper 623.
+623.